Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Collage that says "types of green tea".

-Green tea kombucha is one of our favorite ways of using this tea variety.
-Most of these types of green tea will work well for kombucha brewing!
+Green tea kombucha is one of our favorite ways to use this tea variety.
+Most of these types of green tea work well for kombucha brewing!

 1. England in the Mid 18th Century